thacherT1D/4rsam/Development Environment/Git.md

 git config --global user.email 'YOUR EMAIL ADDRESS'
 ```

-## Setup SSH Keys
+### Create SSH Keys

 SSH Keys are a pair of public and private keys.
 These keys can be used to cryptographically sign and encrypt data.
 You can use it as a way to identify and authorize yourself with other people and computers.
 You will be using SSH to authorize yourself with Github.

->**Note:** You may have set this up during your prework, if you have skip to Step Two to ensure it works.
+**NOTE:** You may have set this up during your prework, if you have skip to Step Two to ensure it works.

 **Step One:**